 After scouring through a ton load of job sites, sending out numerous applications, and placing many cold calls for updates on the recruitment process, you finally received that longed-for phone call; you have an interview.
 Now that the first hurdle is over, the real preparation begins!
-Regardless of if you’re a seasoned interviewee or you are now stepping back into the job-hunting game, preparing for your next interview requires planning.
+Regardless of whether you’re a seasoned interviewee or you are now stepping back into the job-hunting game, preparing for your next interview requires planning.

 Here is a guide to being ready to dazzle for your next big role: